 This issue can be fixed with wp-config.php file.
 These are the lines that we are talking about

 They hold all the details of your Database and if changed it will cause problems connection the website to the database.

-Most probably they will fix it (Depends of the Quality of your Web hosting provider).
+Most probably they will fix it (Depends on the Quality of your Web hosting provider).

 Method 4 – Restore The Default WordPress Files

-As mentioned about the core files of the WordPress can also be a cause for this problem.
+As mentioned about the core files of WordPress can also be a cause for this problem.

 Usually, it is the WordPress files that get corrupted due to multiple reasons such as the external attack on your website or the theme that your using or the plugins.